 - Film out, if applicable

-- Unsupervised video transfer to uncompressed digital file and Blu-Ray disc (for WFPF library)
+- Unsupervised digital capture uncompressed digital file and a digital access file, as well as Blu-ray Disc (for WFPF library)

 - Shipping (associated with preservation award is granted)